Montreal Roses FC: Identity

 Blue roses (pictured) are prominently featured in the club's branding, intended to illustrate "making the impossible possible."

 The official name of the club is Roses FC, though Montreal Roses and Roses de Montréal are also used by the club in English- and French-language media, respectively.
 Roses were chosen as the central motif in the club's identity for their bilingual name, and recognition as symbols of femininity and of Montreal itself – being featured in the city's coat of arms, flag, and logo.
 The club's branding was workshopped with Quebec-based advertising agencies Cossette and GRDN from over forty ideas.
 It primarily uses hues of blue and red, symbolizing the "diverse cultural heritage shared between Quebec and Canada," that intentionally differ from blue and red hues traditionally used by Montreal sports teams.
 Black, gold, and white are also used in the club's colours.
 A blue rose, which does not occur naturally, features prominently on the club's crest – intended to evoke perseverance, resilience, and the idea of "[making] the impossible possible."
 The typography used in the club's branding, inspired by the Farine Five Roses sign, was designed to resemble thorns on the stems of roses.

 Stadium

 Roses FC initially planned to have no permanent home ground, and to play their home games at various venues.
 Its training ground is the Centre Sportif Bois-de-Boulogne in Laval, Quebec, which will undertake two rounds of renovations to accommodate the club.
-In January 2025, it was announced that a modular stadium will be built on the same land as their training ground to have a single home for their debut season.
+In January 2025, it was announced that a modular stadium, later to be named Stade Boréale, would be built on the same land as their training ground to have a single home for their debut season.